(January 8, 2018):

 In either of the two examples listed above, HHS-OIG could use either the Pennsylvania Board’s licensure action or the state’s termination of the provider’s Medicaid provider agreement as a predicate for excluding the physician from participation in the Medicare program.

 This case also illustrates the importance of conducting a broad, nationwide screening of your employees, staff, vendors, contractors and agents.
 As mentioned above, even though Dr. Smith is listed as excluded from the Pennsylvania Medicaid program, he is still not listed on HHS-OIG’s List of Excluded Individuals and Entities

 (LEIE).
 A provider’s failure to conduct a complete nationwide search of all Medicare and Medicaid exclusion databases could easily result in the searcher missing one or more adverse findings.
-A low-cost way to have your employees, staff, vendors, contractors and agents screened against the 40+ federal and state exclusion databases on a monthly basis can be found at: screening.wpengine.com.
+Exclusion Screening was founded to provide a low-cost way to have your employees, staff, vendors, contractors and agents screened against the 40+ federal and state exclusion databases on a monthly basis.